Atharva9281/DevScout/README.md

 ---

-## 🌟 What is CoreSpeed?
+## 🌟 What is Devscout?

-CoreSpeed is an end-to-end job application assistant that:
+DevScout is an end-to-end job application assistant that:

 - **🔍 Searches** thousands of job postings from top platforms (Greenhouse, Lever, Ashby, etc.)
 - **📊 Analyzes** each role against your resume using AI